 In the past with macOS Sierra and El Capitan, I used the Terminal command “chflags nohidden ~/Library” to make my user library permanently visible.
-But after updating to macOS Sierra (10.12.6) and then High Sierra (10.13), this Terminal command no longer appears to work!
+But after updating to macOS Sierra (10.12.6) then High Sierra (10.13) and finally macOS Mojave (10.14), this Terminal command no longer appears to work!

 - 1 So here’s how I got my user library in macOS to show-up permanently in my user folder.